02zx/02zx.github.io/tutorial/molecular dynamics simulation/Collection_of_Phase_Diagram.md

 ReaXFF:
  [^14]

+ML water:
+Constraints on the location of the liquid–liquid critical point in water

 ## References:
 [^1]:The phase diagram of water at high pressures as obtained by computer simulations of the TIP4P/2005 model: the appearance of a plastic crystal phase.
 Phys.
 Chem.
 Chem.
 Phys., 2009, 11, 543–555
 [^2]:Phase Diagrams of TIP4P/2005, SPC/E, and TIP5P Water at High Pressure.
 J.Phys.Chem.B 2018, 122, 7718−7725.